dd86k/aliceserver/README.md

 Both client and server maintain their own sequence number, starting at 1.

-NOTE: lldb-vscode starts their seq number at 0, while not as per specification, it poses no changes to its usage.
+NOTE: lldb-vscode starts their seq number at 0, while not as per specification, it poses no difference to its usage.

 Multi-session mode is not currently supported.